Hairy Bikers Chicken Cobbler Recipe

 Instructions

-Make cobbler: Rub butter into flour and salt.
+4. Make the cobbler dough: Rub butter into the flour and salt until it resembles breadcrumbs.
 Mix in the cooled mash and milk to form a soft dough.
-Cut into 12 rounds.
+Roll into a 24cm log and cut into 12 rounds, each about 2cm thick.

-4. Finish and bake: Stir cornflour and leeks into the casserole.
-Top with the cobbles, brush with milk, and bake for another 30 minutes until golden and fluffy.
+5. Top and bake: Stir the cornflour mixed with 2 tbsp water and the sliced leeks into the casserole.
+Arrange the cobbles on top, brush with milk, and season.
+Bake uncovered for 30 minutes until golden and risen.
+Serve straight away.

 Leave a Reply